 - First, consider whether the record falls within the scope of the privilege.
-Generally, records that are predecisional and deliberative (opinion) fall within the scope, but some courts have not strictly applied a predecisional requirement and have permitted purely factual material that exposes the deliberative process to fall within the privilege. - Second, identify the public interest served by nondisclosure of the record.
-Four public interests that have been identified by the courts are: - (1) Protection of the agency's decisionmaking process so that candid discussion within the agency is not discouraged; - (2) Protection of certain limited communications with members of the public to ensure that the local agency receives the information it needs to make decisions and otherwise function; - (3) Protection against confusion caused by premature exposure of the public to internal agency discussions before a policy is finalized; - (4) Protection of the integrity of the decision-making process itself by confirming that "officials should be judged by what they decided, not for matters they considered before making up their minds." - Third, identify the public interest served by disclosure of the record.
-Courts have emphasized that a primary benefit of disclosing a local agency's records to the public is to promote government accountability.
-The public and the media have a legitimate need to know whether government officials are performing their duties in a responsible and diligent manner.
-"Such access permits checks"
+Generally, records that are predecisional and deliberative (opinion) fall within the scope, but some courts have not strictly applied a predecisional requirement and have permitted purely factual material that exposes the deliberative process to fall within the privilege.201 - Second, identify the public interest served by nondisclosure of the record.
+Four public interests that have been identified by the courts are: - (1) Protection of the agency's decision-making process so that candid discussion within the agency is not discouraged;202 - (2) Protection of certain limited communications with members of the public to ensure that the local agency receives the information it needs to make decisions and otherwise function;203 - (3) Protection against confusion caused by premature exposure of the public to internal agency discussions before a policy is finalized:204